Yale Time Allocation Committee

 Proposals are solicited for Yale observing time on the telescopes to which Yale has access.
 Unless otherwise stated, full proposals are due at 17:00:00 Eastern time.

-The 2025B proposal deadline is March 14, 5PM
+The 2026A proposal deadline is September 12, 5PM

-SPECIAL NOTES AND CONSIDERATIONS FOR 2025B:
+SPECIAL NOTES AND CONSIDERATIONS FOR 2026A:

-KPF and KPF-CC: The 25B coversheet will contain both the KPF and KPF-CC instrument options.
-The KPF Community Cadence (KPF-CC) program is operating a queue observation service in 202B.
+KPF and KPF-CC: The 26A coversheet will contain both the KPF and KPF-CC instrument options.
+The KPF Community Cadence (KPF-CC) program is operating a queue observation service in 2026A, which is an opt-in program.
 For PIs who wish to opt in, they must select the KPF-CC instrument on their coversheet.
-PIs also must submit all proposed observational requests to the queue prior to their TAC’s proposal deadline.
-Much more detail on the KPF-CC program, how to opt-in, and how to submit requests can be found at this link, please read carefully: https://docs.google.com/document/d/1-TfR6lNEtHO3muw_2Sc7l9Klveb3yovMUu28Jeq21t0/edit?usp=sharing
+Additionally, PIs must submit all proposed observational requests to the queue prior to their TAC’s proposal deadline.
+Failure to do both of these steps may result in your program’s exclusion from the queue, even if time is awarded.

 Instrument Hibernations: WMKO, in consultation with the Science Steering Committee after the receipt of the findings of the Instrument Suite Evolution task force (comprised of members of the WMKO community and WMKO science staff), is undergoing a process of hibernation and eventual decommissioning of instruments in the coming years as new capabilities arrive and to be responsive to pressures on WMKO resources.
 A hibernated instrument is not available for community use unless there is a significant emergent scientific and strategic need.
 After a year’s hibernation, the hibernated instrument will be completely removed from service and decommissioned.
 The community should begin planning for the following:

-• NIRES: NIRES will be hibernated at the conclusion of the 2025B semester.
+• NIRES: NIRES will be hibernated after May 17, 2026.

 • ESI: ESI will be hibernated at the end of the 2026A semester.
 ESI will continue to be scheduled in campaign mode to limit the number of reconfigs through each semester.